softchris/MMM/README.md

 - modal broken, needs fixing

+- todo: remove chat modal and make that permanent chat to the right
+- todo: make it accept inputs from text box

+- todo images for all items and rooms
 - todo: item info, should be resource call
 - todo: make sure the room structure comes from json file only
 - todo: accuse button, accuse person with item, if correct, they confess